 For both badminton doubles and singles, the side posts should be placed on the doubles sideline in the middle of the court.
 It’s important that the posts remain vertical when the net is strung – they should not bend inwards (I see this a lot of club courts).
 If the post is bent, it’s very hard to determine the correct height of the net – because at the post, the net is slightly more into the court.

 One final point on badminton net height, the net should be strung firmly, flush with the top of the posts.
 The post should not stick out above the net (my pet peeve!).
-Neither should the post support extend into the court, I see this often at badminton clubs.
+Neither should the post support extend into the court beyond the sidelines.
+Again I see this a lot in makeshift badminton courts.